 The T5 is connected to the liver and the body’s circulation, so an injury may lead to blood pressure issues, poor circulation or problems with the liver.

 The T6 to T8 are connected to the pancreas, stomach, and spleen, and patients may experience ulcers, gastritis, indigestion, and heartburn with injury to this area.

 The lower thoracic vertebrae are linked to the kidney and small intestine, and an injury may cause kidney problems such as nephritis, gas pains or rheumatism.

-ChiroCare doctors provide chiropractic therapy for anyone who has suffered a back injury or spinal condition.
-Our experienced doctors will use techniques that are comfortable for you and can help you get back to everyday life.
+ChiroCare of Florida doctors provide chiropractic therapy for anyone who has suffered a back injury or spinal condition.
+If you have suffered an injury to the thoracic spine, our experienced doctors can help.
+We will use thoracic spine pain treatment techniques that are comfortable for you and can help you get back to everyday life.

-Call 1-877-DRRIGHT to schedule a visit with a ChiroCare doctor closest to you.
+Call 1-877-DRRIGHT to schedule a visit with a ChiroCare of Florida doctor closest to you.